 Brits go Win Direction across pond

-One Direction have proved American girls love British boys - they won the artists of the year title at the American Music Awards as well as two other accolades.
+One Direction have proved American girls love British boys - they won the artist of the year title at the American Music Awards as well as two other accolades.

 The band were the night's big winner next to Katy Perry at the Nokia Theatre in Los Angeles.